f-nyx/kotlin-search/README.md

 ### Indexing documents

-_kotlin-search_ provides a simple DSL to index documents.
-Let's start with the following example:
+_kotlin-search_ provides two strategies to index documents, a functional DSL and an object mapper.
+In order to keep backward-compatibility with older versions, the DSL and object mapper strategies cannot be mixed.
+If you indexed documents using the DSL, you cannot use the mapper for searching.

+There is a plan to support older indexes in the future, but it will require some extra configuration.

+**DSL**

 ```kotlin
 import be.rlab.nlp.model.Language